Discover more from Risk+Progress

 Once you're in Earth’s orbit you're halfway to anywhere.
 To bridge the other half, in today’s “New Space” era, engineers are dusting off a decidedly old-space idea: Nuclear Rockets.
 Indeed, Nuclear Thermal Propulsion offers a compelling means of making travel to Mars and other far-flung destinations faster, cheaper, and safer.

 Space travel is changing.
 Companies like SpaceX, Blue Origin, Axiom…etc are finding ways of reducing the cost of access to, and living in, space.
-As we discussed here, the era of the reusable rocket, once a distant dream, has arrived.
+As I discussed here, the era of the reusable rocket, once a distant dream, has arrived.
 Thus far, however, we have only achieved partially reusable rocket systems.

 We have yet to master the holy grail of space access, that is, fully and rapidly reusable rocket systems, though SpaceX is well on the way.
 Indeed, by 2030, rocket launches could resemble modern airline flights.
 They launch, land, undergo inspections/refueling, and launch again with minimal refurbishment.